Fleurus

-Fleurus (/fr/; Fleuru) is a city and municipality of Wallonia located in the province of Hainaut, Belgium.
+Fleurus (/fr/; Fleuru) is a municipality and city of Wallonia located in the province of Hainaut, Belgium.
 It has been the site of four major battles.

 The municipality consists of the following districts: Brye, Heppignies, Fleurus, Lambusart, Saint-Amand, Wagnelée, Wanfercée-Baulet (wa: Wanfercêye-Bålet), and Wangenies.

 History

 Traces of agriculture dating back to the Neolithic Age were found in area known as Fleurjoux and Neuve Baraque.
 Later the site saw the construction of the Chaussée Brunehaut, a road network of uncertain origin, perhaps attributable to the Roman Empire.

 In October 1155, Henry IV of Luxembourg, also Count of Namur enfranchised the municipality which became the city of Fleurus.
 Henry IV had a castle in Heppignies.

 The town has given its name to three battles fought in the area :